cennznet/api.js/docs/cennznet/extrinsics.md

 ## babe

+### planConfigChange(config: `NextConfigDescriptor`)
+- **interface**: `api.tx.babe.planConfigChange`
+- **summary**:   Plan an epoch config change.
+The epoch config change is recorded and will be enacted on the next call to `enact_epoch_change`.
+The config will be activated one epoch after.
+Multiple calls to this method will replace any existing planned config change that had not been enacted yet.

 ### reportEquivocation(equivocation_proof: `BabeEquivocationProof`, key_owner_proof: `KeyOwnerProof`)
 - **interface**: `api.tx.babe.reportEquivocation`
 - **summary**:   Report authority equivocation/misbehavior.
 This method will verify the equivocation proof and validate the given key ownership proof against the extracted offender.
 If both are valid, the offence will be reported.